 Tech Start-Up Hungry for Cash

 You are convinced you will be the next Steve Jobs.
 But, your tech start-up is starved for start-up capital and every dollar counts.
 If you need cash, this is one of the best cash back cards available: Capital One® Spark® Cash for Business.
 Earn a one-time $500 cash bonus once you spend $4,500 on purchases within 3 months from account opening.
-Then, earn an unlimited 2% cash back for all your business spending from computer hardware to software to break room snacks.
+Then, earn an unlimited 2% Cash Back on every purchase, every day from computer hardware to software to break room snacks.

 The Online Retailer